jdevfullstack-tutorials/what-is-github/README.md

 for GitHub repo to be turned into a static website.
-This has so many applications like you can embed the file in another site or be your blog.
+This has so many applications like you can embed the file on another site or be your blog.

 `pull request` - a request for the author/s